doriansmiley/lotusJS/README.md

 # Typescript Source

 The lotus core is built using Typescript which enables us to fully implement common OOP patterns and controls within our codebase.
 You can also use lotus as a typescript module if you are already working in Typescript as well.
-Sample application coming soon!

 # Skinable Web Components

 Lotus uses a web component map based on xTag to allow you to create custom tags that encapsulate abstract functionality such as data grids, lists, buttons, image galleries, video players, and more.
-Lotus ships with the following build in web components and skins:
+Lotus ships with the following built in web components and skins:

 - Button
 - Input (supports all HTML input types such as text, radio, checkbox, etc)